Research ethics policies and procedures

 COVID-19 Research Documents

-- Working safely during Covid 19 in Labs and Research facilities
+- Working safely during coronavirus (COVID-19) in labs and research facilities

 Complaints received from study participants should be dealt with according to the procedures outlined in the SHS Ethics Committee Policy on Complaints.